Juliapixel/Juliapixel/README.md

 # Hi!
 I'm Julia!
 Maker of things.
 [Rust](https://rust-lang.org) enjoyer.

-You can check out my [website](https://juliapixel.com) if u want to reach me, be it for work or if you just wanna make something together.
+You can check out my [website](https://juliapixel.com) if you want to reach me, be it for work or if you just wanna make something together.

 current projects:
 - 🦗